Steve Kinney

 The ban on page.waitForTimeout and waitForLoadState('networkidle') is reinforced here and in the ESLint config.
 Belt and suspenders.
 The agent hits the lint rule even if it skips reading CLAUDE.md.

-This section names a specific file: tests/end-to-end/authentication.setup.ts.
+After the storage-state lab, the file will name the auth setup file the lab produces (something like tests/authentication.setup.ts).
 The rule “never log in from inside a regular test” prevents the most common Playwright anti-pattern—and gives the agent a concrete diagnostic: “if a test redirects to /login, the setup file is broken.”
+The day-one starter has no auth setup file and no section for it.

-Names tests/end-to-end/helpers/seed.ts, the /api/testing/seed endpoint, ENABLE_TEST_SEED=true, and the workers: 1 constraint in playwright.config.ts.
+After the deterministic-state lab, the file will name tests/helpers/seed.ts, tests/data/users.json, src/lib/server/users.ts, resetShelfContent, and seedFreshDatabase.
 Every noun in this section is a file or a config value the agent can verify.
 The rule about not resetting users inside individual specs is the kind of thing that takes an hour to debug the first time you hit it—and zero seconds to prevent with a single sentence.
+The seed helpers exist in the repo today, but the CLAUDE.md section about them is earned by the lab.

 - HARs live in `tests/fixtures/` and replay through `page.routeFromHAR`

-Names tests/end-to-end/accessibility.spec.ts and docs/accessibility-smoke-checklist.md.
+After the accessibility lab, the file will name tests/accessibility.spec.ts and the smoke-checklist doc the lab produces.
 Two files, clear responsibilities: the spec catches what automation can prove, the checklist documents what it cannot.
+Neither file exists in the day-one starter.

-This section is a five-step diagnostic procedure.
-Step one names a specific command: npm run dossier.
-Step five names a specific tool: npx playwright show-trace <path>.
+After the failure-dossier lab, Shelf will have a five-step diagnostic procedure section.
+Step one will name a specific command (npm run dossier, added by that lab); step five will name a specific tool (npx playwright show-trace <path>).
 The rule “do not fix a failing test by changing the assertion” prevents the single most common agent failure mode I have seen in the wild.
+The starter CLAUDE.md already carries the narrower form of that rule (“do not fix a failing Playwright test by changing the assertion to match broken UI”); the full diagnostic procedure is added once the dossier lab is done.

 UI copy